-We’ve rounded up nine of the best light shows around the country – all the shimmers, glimmers and twinkles anyone could ask for and more.
+We’ve rounded up some of the best light shows around the country – all the shimmers, glimmers and twinkles anyone could ask for and more.
 Yes, Scotland knows how to put extra dazzle into the darker months.

-When: 24 October – 18 November 2018
+When: 21 October – 14 November 2021

-5. Christmas at the Botanics
+4. Christmas at the Botanics

 Where: The Royal Botanic Gardens Edinburgh

 Follow a one mile illuminated trail that winds its way through the world-famous Royal Botanic Gardens in Edinburgh for a magical experience after dark.
 Prepare to be mesmerized by the hypnotic beauty of flickering lights; stroll along a fairy tale avenue of giant glowing butterflies; and complete the night under the stars with spiced cider, mulled wine or hot chocolate.
 Experience Christmas at the Botanics because it’s certainly beginning to look a lot like Christmas there…

 Set in the magical surrounding of Beecraigs Country Park near Linlithgow, Beecraigs Festive Forest is set to be an atmospheric and mesmerising family experience.
 Accompanied by panoramic views over the Forth bridges, Edinburgh, the Lothians and Fife, Beecraigs offers up an illuminated trail, Santa’s Grotto, festive street food, a fayre and more to enjoy!

 When: 4 December 2021 – 2 January 2022